-As of 2014, the Texas restaurant industry employs more than 1.1 million people at over 40,000 establishments.††
+- As of 2019, the Texas restaurant industry employs more than 1.3 million people at over 48,000 establishments.7

 Creative and information-based technologies provide the basis for a lot of design and computer-related employment in Texas.
 The numbers are impressive:

-About 196,000 Texans are employed in the state's technology sector, which is made up of more than 15,000 companies.*
+- The state's technology sector employs 203,700 Texans, which is made up of more than 17,600 companies.1

 The State of Texas is known throughout the U.S. for maintaining a strong legal and criminal justice system.
 So professionals with training in that field can discover plenty of solid opportunities.
 But Texas also places a big emphasis on supporting the business and financial sector.

 In fact, the state has no corporate income tax.
 That means many top companies are drawn to the state, and they create new jobs.
 Already, close to 50 Fortune 500 companies do business in Texas.1 And in 2018 alone, more than 47,000 new jobs were generated for people in the business and professional services category.8

 NASA's Johnson Space Center in Houston consistently ranks as one of this state's top attractions.
 But many people don't realize that several other areas of Texas also have well-developed aerospace and aviation industries.
 Over 130,000 Texans are employed in this sector, and their average annual pay is $95,414.1